Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on extremal Reissner--Nordstr om

-We show a quantitative bound for the volume of the momentum support of a solution to the massless Vlasov equation with compactly supported initial data.
-Lemma~\ref{lem_boundedness_moments_ERN} is the extremal analogue to Lemma~\ref{lem_boundedness_moments_schw}.
+We are now well equipped to prove Theorem~\ref{maintheoremERNprecise}, showing decay for moments of a solution $f$ to the massless Vlasov equation.
+We remark that, in direct analogy to Lemma~\ref{lem_boundedness_moments_schw}, we can show a quantitative bound for the volume of the momentum support of a solution to the massless Vlasov equation with compactly supported initial data.
+Since the proof is virtually identical, we limit ourselves to noting that the conclusion of Lemma~\ref{lem_boundedness_moments_schw} holds verbatim in the extremal case.